Facts about Rush Limbaugh

 Rush Limbaugh Biography

-Rush Limbaugh has been married four times: to the former Roxy McNeely (1977-80), to Michelle Sixta (1983-90), to Marta Fitzgerald (1994-2004), and to Kathryn Elizabeth Rogers (married June 5, 2010).
+Rush Limbaugh was married four times: to the Roxy McNeely (1977-80), to Michelle Sixta (1983-90), to Marta Fitzgerald (1994-2004), and to Kathryn Elizabeth Rogers (from June 5, 2010 until his death).
 Rogers was an event planner when she met Rush at a 2004 charity golf tournament.
-She was born in 1976… Limbaugh’s first three marriages ended in divorce.
-He has no children… Rush Limbaugh’s marriage to Marta Fitzgerald took place at the home of Supreme Court Justice Clarence Thomas, who also officiated… Rush coined the term “feminazis,” a derogatory term for liberal feminists… Early in his radio career, Rush Limbaugh broadcast under the name of Jeff Christie, according to The New York Times… His grandfather, Rush Hudson Limbaugh, Sr., was a prominent Missouri lawyer.
-He died in 1996 at the age of 104.
+She was born in 1976… Rush Limbaugh’s first three marriages ended in divorce.
+He had no children… Rush Limbaugh’s marriage to Marta Fitzgerald took place at the home of Supreme Court Justice Clarence Thomas, who also officiated… Rush Limbaugh coined the term “feminazis,” a derogatory term for liberal feminists… Early in his radio career, Rush Limbaugh broadcast under the name of Jeff Christie, according to The New York Times… His grandfather, Rush Hudson Limbaugh, Sr., was a prominent Missouri lawyer who died in 1996 at the age of 104.